 Sey.
-The Queen, my Lord, is dead.
+The queen, my lord, is dead.

 Macb.
-She should have died hereafter:
+She should have dy'd hereafter;

 There would have been a time for such a word. --

 To-morrow, and to-morrow, and to-morrow,

 Creeps in this petty pace from day to day,

 To the last syllable of recorded time;

 And all our yesterdays have lighted fools

 The way to dusty death.
 Out, out, brief candle!

 Life's but a walking shadow; a poor player,

 That struts and frets his hour upon the stage,

 And then is heard no more: it is a tale

-Told by an idiot, full of sound and fury,
+Told by an ideot, full of sound and fury,

-Signifying nothing.
+Signifying nothing. --